AStroCvijo/Indexer/README.md

 ## Instructions

-1. Download the repository
+1. Clone the repository `git clone https://github.com/AStroCvijo/Indexer`
-2. Open the terminal and navigate to the repository
-3. Make sure you have [gradle](https://gradle.org/install/) installed on your machine
+2. Make sure you have [gradle](https://gradle.org/install/) installed on your machine
-4. Add Gradle to the PATH variable
+3. Add Gradle to the PATH variable
-5. Use the command `gradle build` to build the app
+4. Use the command `gradle build` to build the app
-6. Set up `allowedExtensions.txt` file in the root directory e.g.
+5. Set up `allowedExtensions.txt` file in the root directory e.g.
 ```txt

   txt